Become A NeuroAffective Touch® Practitioner

 What is the cancellation and refund policy?

-If you cancel your registration at least 21 days prior to the training module, a full refund will be issued, less an $85 processing fee.
+If you cancel your registration at least 21 days before the training module, you will receive a full refund, less a $85 processing fee.

 If you cancel a training within 20 days of its start date, a 60% refund will be made for that module’s tuition, less an $85 processing fee.
-If you have also paid tuition in advance for future training modules, a full refund will be issued to you for the tuition for those additional future training modules.
+If you paid tuition in advance for future modules, a full refund will be issued to you for those modules.

-If the NeuroAffective Touch Institute needs to cancel a training module for any reason, we will issue you a full refund.
+If the NeuroAffective Touch Institute needs to cancel a training module, we will issue you a full refund, or you can apply the tuition the next time the module is offered.

 All requests for cancellation and/or refund must be submitted by email.
-A request for cancellation is officially granted once you receive an email confirmation of the cancellation.
+A cancellation request is officially granted once you receive an email confirmation of the cancellation.

 Our complete sales and refund policies can be found here.